AdaptiBar. You keep hearing this name. What is it, some kind of protein snack?

-Even if you get a question right, I recommend that you thoroughly review answer explanations.
-Just because you were correct doesn’t necessarily mean you were right about it.
+Thoroughly review the answer explanations even when you pick the credited answer.
+Just because you were correct doesn’t mean you were right.
 Each question is an opportunity to validate your understanding (if you chose the credited answer) or to learn the legal principle (if you were wrong).

 You may notice that the question identifies the issue for you.
 See that at the top in the first picture?
-“Contracts / Parol Evidence and Interpretation” shows up when you’re looking at the question.
+“Civil Procedure / Pretrial Procedures (Simulated)” shows up when you’re looking at the question.

-You can use this identifier information in the beginning of your studies, but you may not find this helpful later on because sometimes you may misinterpret the identifier or be misled by it.
+You can use this identifier information in the beginning of your studies, but you may not find this helpful later on.

-In any case, the actual MBE question won’t tell you the issue(s) it’s testing, so you’ll need to stop relying on it eventually (if ever).
+In any case, the actual MBE question won’t tell you the issue(s) it’s testing, so you should stop relying on it eventually.